datacentric-machine-learning-research/icml2023/_pages/cfp.md

 If you are looking for examples of works previously presented at DMLR, you can find a list of papers [here](https://dmlr.ai/23/accepted/).

-An overview of the history and vision behind DMLR, including links to previous keynotes, you can find in our editorial [*DMLR: Data-centric Machine Learning Research -- Past, Present and Future*](https://arxiv.org/abs/2311.13028).
+An overview of the history and vision behind DMLR, including links to previous keynotes, you can find in our editorial [DMLR: Data-centric Machine Learning Research -- Past, Present and Future](https://arxiv.org/abs/2311.13028).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">